HOME WISE Uranium Project > Radiation >

 For infants, these values are regarded as too high; the institute recommends that mineral waters declared as suitable for infants should have uranium concentrations below a lower limit of detection of 0.2 µg/L. This condition was met for 44% of the samples tested.

-> View BfR release June 30, 2005: in English external link · in German external link
+> View BfR release June 30, 2005: in English · in German

 > Download BfR statement Uran in Mineralwasser: Bei Erwachsenen geringe Mengen tolerierbar, Wasser für Säuglingsnahrung sollte uranfrei sein, Stellungnahme Nr.
 024/2005 des BfR vom 13.
-Mai 2005 external link (40k PDF - in German )
+Mai 2005 (40k PDF - in German )

 BEIR VII: Health Risks From Exposure To Low Levels Of Ionizing Radiation